rasmusbrottwitt/coronavirus/README.md

 As it can be seen, the Dow Jones has grown since it was introduced in 1986, with some smaller and larger bumps on the way.

-If we some in to the recent years after the financial crisis, we can see how the Dow Jones has dropped rapidly now after several years of growth - but now has seen a rise again.
+A zoom in to the recent years after the financial crisis, show that the Dow Jones has dropped rapidly during the corona pandemic after several years of growth - but now has seen a rise again.

 <iframe
         src="Charts/webpage016.png"